Bottlenose Dolphins In Fiji

 “Dolphin encounter” tour operators that take guests out to see wild or captured dolphins exist in many countries.
 It is usually restricted to passive observation only, with a strict code of practice.

-Fortunately for dolphin watching enthusiasts, the dolphins like to approach boats and ride the bow wave.
-Most in-water encounters of wild bottlenose dolphins are random encounters when swimming snorkeling or diving.
+Fortunately for dolphin-watching enthusiasts, wild dolphins often like to approach boats and ride the bow wave.
+Most in-water encounters with wild bottlenose dolphins are random encounters when swimming snorkeling or diving.

 All images here are taken between Ovalau and Wakaya.